gardener/gardener-extension-provider-alicloud/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Ipv6CidrBlock specifies the worker ipv6 CIDR block to use 0-255.<br />This will only take effect if dualStack.enabled is true.</p>
+<p>Ipv6CidrBlock specifies the worker ipv6 CIDR block to use 0-255.<br />This will only take effect if dualStack.enabled is true.<br />Not required when WorkersVSwitchID is set (user pre-configures IPv6 on the VSwitch).</p>
 </td>
 </tr>
 <tr>